FaridZelli/FaridZelli/README.md

 # Farid Zellipour

-🦚 Source-first software ([SFS](https://www.futo.org/about/futo-statement-on-opensource/)) advocate, art lover and audio nerd
+🦚 [Source first software](https://sourcefirst.com/) advocate, hobbyist developer and audio nerd
 📨 You can reach out to me at faridzelli@gmail.com or faridzelli@proton.me

 ## Check out: